 The bullet train track doesn’t run through to Kyoto from Kanazawa but the limited express train is very comfortable.
 On this section of the trip consider stopping off at Nagahama.
 There are lockers in the station to store your luggage while you take a look around.

-The main area for cherry blossom is over in the park around Nagahama castle on the shore of Lake Biwa.
+The main area for cherry blossoms is over in the park around Nagahama Castle on the shore of Lake Biwa.
 This is a popular hanami spot but you’ll find plenty of cherry trees throughout the town around the canals, temples and shrines.

 Another reason to visit during April is the Nagahama Hikiyama Matsuri, in the photo above you can see the float being pulled through the narrow streets lined with cherry trees.
 This welcoming local community festival has been one of the highlights of our Japan travels.

 5. Kyoto (3 days)

 You’ll want to allocate several days to see Kyoto, in honesty, I could spend all 14 here seeing something different each day but that would defeat the purpose of the itinerary.
 If you love Kyoto or are looking for even more ideas check out our Kyoto Guide.

 The ultimate Sakura destination is Kyoto simply because there is so much to see and do at this time of year.
 Kyoto has literally thousands of shrines and temples, and most of them heavily feature cherry blossoms.
 Many have evening light-ups during the season, special openings of some that generally aren’t accessible to the public and even festivals and events such as the Daigo-ji hanami parade.
 Both the imperial palace and Nijo Castle are also worth a visit.

 Cherry blossoms are central to the world of the geisha and Kyoto is home to most of Japan’s remaining practising geisha communities.
 There are 5 geisha districts in Kyoto and several including Gion, the most famous of them all, perform their spring dance at this time of year.